gilesc/litberator/README.md

        litberator [OPTIONS] query target-directory

+Or if the target-directory is omitted, it is assumed to be current directory.

 Options are:

 * -c, Instead of downloading, just output how many PDFs would be downloaded with the current query.
 * -n, Max number of PDFs retrieved.

-Highly recommended in conjunction with the "query" accession type.
-By default the -n is 50 for "query" and unlimited for the other accession types.
+Default 50.

 ## Examples